LCSR-CIIS/Galen_CRTK_example/README.md

 ```

-You can run the scipt with <namespace> as a option.
+You can run the scipt with a namespace as a option.
 Ex) /REMS/Research
 ```
 python3 galen_crtk_teleop_example.py <namespace>
 ```